 Microplastics are emerging as a contaminant of interest globally, with particular focus on releases of microplastics to surface water (streams and rivers) and air.
 The State of California is implementing legislation for microplastics that took effect in 2021.
 There are regulations already in place in other countries, and other U.S. states will likely follow soon.
 Companies that could potentially be associated with introducing microplastics to the environment should prepare themselves for these regulatory changes.
 Affected industries include commercial launderers, wastewater treatment facilities, beverage manufacturers, the tire industry, and many others.

-This first in a series of blogs on microplastics explores what microplastics are and why they are becoming a regulatory concern.
-In subsequent blogs, we will explore why microplastics are gaining focus as an emerging contaminant by reviewing the health and environmental effects of microplastics, the increasing global awareness of microplastics, and methodologies that can be used to detect and treat microplastics.
+This first in a series of article on microplastics explores what microplastics are and why they are becoming a regulatory concern.
+In subsequent articles, we will explore why microplastics are gaining focus as an emerging contaminant by reviewing the health and environmental effects of microplastics, the increasing global awareness of microplastics, and methodologies that can be used to detect and treat microplastics.

 What are microplastics?